Lukodiablo/Discord_Lobbies_SDK/README.md

-# Discord VS Code Extension 🎮
+# Discord Lobbies SDK 🎮

 Bring Discord directly into VS Code.
 Chat with friends, collaborate in lobbies, share code snippets, and show what you're coding with privacy-first Rich Presence.